Endava/docker-php/README.md

 The new approach has some advantages:

-* It uses the latest package distributed by alpine team/community (which is pretty fast when it comes to security updates - 1 or 2 days after release)
+* It uses the latest package distributed by alpine team/community (which is pretty fast when it comes to security updates - 1 or 2 days after release) and official ubuntu packages
 * The precompiled packages (e.g. xdebug) are very fast installed
 * No need for custom scripts like [docker-php-ext-install](https://github.com/docker-library/php/blob/master/docker-php-ext-install)
 * It ships with httpd binary (for apache2), unitd binary (for nginx unit) and php-fpm binary (for php fpm) to execute php web requests